Two Cuban doctors in Kenya kidnapped by suspected jihadists - Journal du Cameroun

 Suspected Somali Al-Shabaab jihadis kidnapped two Cuban doctors in northeastern Kenya on Friday and killed their police escort officer, officials said.

+Kenya and Somalia are working together to pursue the abductors, they said.

-The operation happened as the two doctors — a general practitioner and a surgeon — were on the way to work in the town of Mandera, close to the border with Somalia.
+The operation happened as the two doctors — a general practitioner and a surgeon — were going to work in the town of Mandera, near the border with Somalia.

 “Today at around 9:00 am, suspected Al-Shabaab militants abducted the two Cuban doctors stationed at the Mandera County Referral Hospital,” the county’s governor, Ali Roba said in a statement.